makrai/notes/milner2207-cross-corp-study-ser.md

     the maximum mean discrepancy (MMD) to balance the feature distribution difference using transfer non-negative matrix factorisation (TNNMF)
-  * Kim+ [18] used auxiliary gender and naturalness recognition tasks in a multi-task learning setting for emotion recognition.
-Most recently, to deal
+  * Kim+ [18] used auxiliary gender and naturalness recognition tasks in a multi-task learning setting for emotion recognition
-  * unsupervised: the domain-adaptive subspace learning (DoSL) approach was
+  * unsupervised: the domain-adaptive subspace learning (DoSL) approach
     * an SVM is trained based on labelled training set speech signals [19]
-* hE, the majority of this cross-corpus work has been cross-lingual and occasionally both cross-lingual and cross-age.
-In the past this has been
+* hE, the majority of this cross-corpus work has been cross-lingual and occasionally both cross-lingual and cross-age
   * now larger datasets,
     * eg MOSEI database which has around 65 hours of natural emotion data [20],
 * Deep neural networks, such as long short-term memory (LSTM) networks [21] and attention mechanism [22]
-  * in various emotion recognition studies [23, 17, 18, 24].
-Recently,
+  * in various emotion recognition studies [23, 17, 18, 24]
   * in speech recognition, domain adversarial training (DAT) was proposed [25]
     * applicable to the SER task [26], and achieves representation learning
-    * a gradient reversal layer is applied in the domain classifier in an attempt to bring the representations closer.
-Training models using DAT
+    * a gradient reversal layer is applied in the domain classifier in an attempt to bring the representations closer
-    * saves time, by learning two representations simultaneously, it also aims
+    * saves time, by learning two representations simultaneously
     * transfer of information between the two tasks
-* we cross-corpus SER within the same language (English) and same age (adult)
+* we: cross-corpus SER within the same language (English) and same age (adult)
   * between acted and natural datasets, the first study of this kind
-  * A bidirectional-LSTM with an attention mechanism approach is considered for
+  * A bidirectional-LSTM with an attention mechanism approach is considered
-  * The information transfer to other datasets is investigated and further
+  * The information transfer to other datasets is investigated
-  * experiments looking into domain adversarial training (DAT) and out-of-domain (OOD) models, then adapting these models, are considered.
-The
+  * experiments looking into domain adversarial training (DAT) and out-of-domain (OOD) models, then adapting these models

 # 2 Approach